Pxguin/cpp/cses/math/math.md

 ## Candy Lottery
 An expected value problem.
 The probability of getting a maximum of $M$ is $({M\over{K}})^N-({{M-1}\over{K}})^N$: this is the chance of getting $N$ values at most $M$ minus the chance of getting $N$ values less than $M$.
 The runtime is $O(NK)$ although you can achieve $O(KlogN)$ with binary exponentiation.

+!!! cses added some shit test cases that reduced the solve rate by 60% because they target inherent decimal inaccuracy.
+I updated code but it still doesn't work (idc for now, may try fixing later).